Lloyd Bridges: Death

 On March 10, 1998, Bridges died of natural causes at the age of 85.

 Tributes

 An episode ("The Burning") in the final Seinfeld season (1998) was dedicated to the memory of Lloyd Bridges.
 He had played the character of Izzy Mandelbaum in the episodes "The English Patient" in 1997 and "The Blood" later the same year.

 Bridges' last film, Jane Austen's Mafia!, which came out the year of his death, bears a dedication to him.

-In 2011, Bridges was posthumously named as one of six recipients that year – two of whom are his sons Beau and Jeff – of the Lone Sailor Award, which honors former Coast Guard servicemen who forged successful careers as civilians.
+In 2011, Bridges was posthumously named as one of six recipients that year of the Lone Sailor Award, which honors former Coast Guard servicemen who forged successful careers as civilians.
+His sons Jeff and Beau also received the same award that year.